sophon-crypto/fairstaking1kv/1kv-edst.md

 ### 1.4 We need to attract individual stakers from the most intuitive place

-Currently, a hard thing to us is that the public never heard of the program.
-There are also no clues on the Polkadot App for nominators to choose 1kv validators from.
+Currently, lots of public partipatents/nominators never hear of 1KV plan.
+There are also no clues on the Polkadot App for nominators to choose 1kv validators.
 As we need to attract enough Polkadot App users to nominate 1kv participants, making the program visible on the App is crucial.
-Because if there are enough people put their support us, we can run independently without the help from Web3 in the end.
+If there are enough nomiators from public nominators, 1K valiators could reduce focus on the web3 about that why their node is not selected as normal validator.
 Web3 can then move these stakes to other uses or even support more validators.

 ## 2、 Project objectives